Food Combining Theory: Fact, or Fiction?

 It may be problematic to attempt to strictly adhere to Indian rules when you consider these rules or guidelines are several thousand years old, and the foods Indians ate may not be available to us.

-As an example of how food combining principles of Ayurveda, while helpful, may not serve us as a prescriptive roadmap to eating right is the fact that virtually, all Americans are eating anywhere from some to a lot, of processed food that comes in packages, boxes, and cans.
+As an example of how food combining principles of Ayurveda, while helpful, may not serve us as a prescriptive roadmap to eating right, virtually all Americans are eating some amount of processed food that comes in packages, boxes, and cans.

 (We’ll assume you don’t eat drive-thru food, which might be another category entirely.)

-And, if you eat any processed food such as sugar and white flour, you are eating differently than anyone, in the history of human beings, has ever eaten, until about the last 100 years.
+If you eat any processed food, such as sugar and white flour, you are eating differently than anyone in the history of human beings has ever eaten, until about the last 100 years.

-And, prior to then, the rest of the 99.9% of human history has eaten only natural foods, grown in black soil or killed in the wild.
+Prior to then, people have eaten only natural foods, grown in black soil or killed in the wild.

-And, so you, the North American, maybe in much higher need of enzymes, which are needed to properly digest food.
+So you, the modern North American, maybe in much higher need of enzymes, which are needed to properly digest food.

 An ancient Indian might be able to eat virtually all “warm” food because his dosha type is Vata, but all of that food is whole-grain rice, sweet potatoes, and medicinally powerful spices like turmeric and curry, for example.

-If an American’s warm food is Campbell’s tomato soup, fried potatoes, or restaurant dishes, there’s a dramatic difference in the nutrient levels that were assumed by the Ayurvedic masters.
+If an American’s warm food is Campbell’s tomato soup, fried potatoes, or restaurant dishes, there’s a dramatic difference in the nutrient levels compared to those that were were assumed by the Ayurvedic masters.

 It’s clear that the vast majority of us need more raw plant food, which is not heated above 116 degrees, to supply digestive enzymes.
 (Think salads, sliced veggies, fruits, and green smoothies.)